 Day 4, March 15, Thursday – Sightseeing in Chengdu

-We'll have a leisurely buffet breakfast at the Jinjiang Hotel, we’ll take our bus to the Temple of the Martial Marquis (pp 90-92) for a stroll around the shady grounds and a tour through a very small Three Kingdoms Museum.
+We'll have a leisurely buffet breakfast at the Jinjiang Hotel, then take our bus to the Temple of the Martial Marquis (pp 90-92) for a stroll around the shady grounds and a tour through a very small Three Kingdoms Museum.
 The original temple on this site dates from the 6th century and was built to honor the Three Kingdoms strategist, Zhuge Liang and his ruler Liu Bei, who both played an important role along the old road in the 3rd century A.D.
-We will havel lunch at one Chengdu's most famous “little snacks” restaurants located in the Chunxi Mall where we will glimpse in passing the new consumer-oriented China which we are soon to leave behind.
-We'll return to the Jinjiang for dinner.
+Lunch at a local duck restaurant and explore the Tibetan section of town before returning to our hotel.
+Dinner at one Chengdu's most famous “little snacks” restaurants located in the Chunxi Mall where we will glimpse in passing the new consumer-oriented China which we are soon to leave behind.

 Day 5, March 16, Friday –Bus to Langzhong

 After another leisurely breakfast at the Jinjiang Hotel buffet, we’ll board our bus for a four-hour drive to our next destination, Langzhong (pp. 187-190), one of the best-preserved Old Towns in the country.
-No cars are allowed in the old city, so we will have to carry our own bags about three blocks to our hotel.
+Langzhong was also a major town on one of the branch roads of the Road to Shu.
+No cars are allowed in the old city, so we will have to carry our own bags about three blocks to our hotel, the DuFu Holiday Hotel.
 Any luggage not needed or purchases along the way can be left on the bus as it will always be locked.
-We’ll arrive between 1 and and have a dumpling snack at a local restaurant and explore the old town before dinner at the Zhenjianglou, the former home of a Qing dynasty official which has been turned into a hotel with an excellent restaurant.
+Our hotel is new but built in the traditional style with lovely garden courtyards.
+We’ll arrive between 1 and and have a dumpling snack at a local restaurant and explore the old town before dinner at the Zhenjianglou, an old home which has been turned into a hotel with an excellent restaurant.
 After dinner we will enjoy a half-hour foot massage before returning to our hotel.

 Day 6, March 17, Saturday – Sightseeing in Langzhong